aeternity/ae_mdw/docs/architecture.md

 The id/hash of the transaction is used for fetching the transaction details.

-Since the transaction index is integer, it's easy to see which transaction precedes or succeeds another transaction.
+Since the transaction index is an integer, it's easy to see which transaction precedes or succeeds another transaction.
 Transaction index also allows us to specify a scope (`start_index..end_index`) in the queries to state what we are interested in.